rbankosegger/absarg-clustering/README.md

 ### Exhaustive search for the smallest abstraction

 It was hard to assess the performance of the previous procedure without some baseline.
-Thus, the next step in the project was to consider exhaustive search techniques that guarantee optimality.
+Thus, the next step in the project was to consider an exhaustive search technique that guarantees optimality and yields ideal results for comparison.

 As before, we start with an initial mapping $m_0$ and its ASP encoding $\pi_{m_0}$.
 The search space is spanned using a choice rule and the standard congruence axioms.